wappla/jobs/frontend-engineer.md

 Wappla is on the hunt for a full-time Javascript engineer to join our team.
 The primary role of this position is to build state-of-the-art web applications for our clients.
-Wappla is a company committed to delivering hight quality digital products with lasting impact.
-In doing so we solve critical business problems and brings ambitious product visions to life.
-We strive for a seamless and structured development process through operational excellence and high quality standards.
+Wapple is a company with a passion for building digital products.
+We enable businesses to capitalize on new opportunities through digital innovation.
+Software is at the heart of everything we do.
+We love writing code and bringing ambitious product visions to life.

 Our offices are located in Wijnegem, Belgium.